Above all, there are three factors that determine the likelihood of Legionella bacteria colonising a water system:

 - record keeping requirements.

-It is commonly asked how long little used outlets should be flushed.
-Both HSG274 Part 2 and HTM04-01 Part B both advise that outlets should be flushed “until the temperature at the outlet stabilises and is comparable to supply water”.
-The actual time that this takes will depend on the length of the supply pipework, ambient temperature, frequency of use, localised heat sources, quality of pipework insulation, water pressure, pipework diameter, type and number of inline components etc… the list could go on, but it is sufficient to say that the duration for flushing will vary between installations.
+The HSG274 Part 2 and HTM04-01 Part B guidance both advise that outlets should be flushed “until the temperature at the outlet stabilises and is comparable to supply water”.
+The time that this takes in practice will depend on a range of variables including:

 Water emitted from the outlet during flushing should be purged to drain safely.
 In order to reduce the risk of exposure to Legionella bacteria the British Standards Institutes guidance document PD855468 suggests “flushing should be carried out in a safe manner which minimises aerosol production e.g. removing showerheads prior to flushing”.